 I am an Assistant Professor and Director of the Social Anxiety Program in the Department of Psychiatry at the University of Illinois at Chicago.
 I received my MS and PhD in Clinical Psychology at the University of Georgia in Athens and completed an APA-accredited internship at the North FL/South GA Veterans Health System in Gainesville and an APA-accredited Postdoctoral Fellowship at the University of Michigan in Ann Arbor.
 My broad interest is to understand brain pathophysiology in anxiety and depression in the context of attention, emotion, and cognitive processes for clinical translation.
 Therefore, I use fMRI and psychophysiological techniques to delineate treatment-related mechanisms of change and translate innovations from neuroscience for clinical application.
 The overarching objective is to increase therapeutic response with available treatment and develop more individually-tailored interventions.

+I am the Program Manager of the Mood and Anxiety Disorders Research Program.
 I received my BS and MSW at the University of Michigan in Ann Arbor and am currently in the MBA program here at UIC.
 I started working in clinical research during my undergraduate studies at the University of Michigan.
 My role in MADRP includes planning the delivery of the overall program and its activities and ensuring that all program activities operate within and comply with all policies and standards.
 I also manage the staff within the program which includes selecting and supervising all program staff.